gcloud11/Lets-Take-Notes/README.md

 # Lets-Take-Notes

 This application allows the user to type notes, save them, retreive and delete notes as needed.
+Virtual note-taking is great because there is no worry for trying to find that endlessly hidden piece of paper.
+This app takes place on your computer.
+Never lose a note again.

 [Note-Taker App](https://fathomless-tor-08773.herokuapp.com/)